 The short answer is: Yes, an LPN can work at home.
 In fact, just about anyone can.

-But the long answer is: It is very hard to find a work-at-home position specifically for an LPN.
-Being licensed as an RN, and sometimes earning a BSN, is typically required to obtain work-at-home nursing jobs in telehealth and case management.
+However, the long answer is: It is very hard to find a work-at-home position specifically for an LPN.
+Being licensed as an RN, and sometimes earning a BSN, typically is required to obtain work-at-home nursing jobs in telehealth and case management.
 (Read more here: Work at Home in Nursing.)
-However, being a licensed practical nurse (LPN) is an additional credential that can help open doors when looking for telecommuting... work, just not necessarily in nursing.
+However, being a licensed practical nurse (LPN) is an additional credential that can open doors when looking for telecommuting... work.

 01 of 07

 How to Work at Home as an LPN

 Because the type of work an LPN does is typically hands-on, the specifics of an online job will be quite different than an on-site LPN’s job.
 However, the medical background and the people skills an LPN has can give him or her an edge in other medical-related work at home jobs.

 An LPN can leverage on-site experience into a medical coding job.
 Insurance companies, as well as medical BPOs (companies that outsourcing to insurance companies and medical offices), hire remote medical coders.
 Be careful because these jobs, along with medical billing jobs, can be the bait in work-at-home scams.
 Also, formal training and/or certification may be needed.
 (However, offering online training is another avenue for scammers.)
 Experience in coding along with LPN licensure may be... enough; for example, UnitedHealth Group hires LPNs as coders.